fabou-uobaf/Helferlein/README.md

 ### Purpose:

-Checks a sorted input file for consequtive reads with the same mapping characteristics (chromosome, position, CIGAR string, strand) and the same read sequence.
+Checks a sorted input file for consecutive reads with the same mapping characteristics (chromosome, position, CIGAR string, strand) and the identical read sequence.
 If all above characterisitcs are the same as the preceeding read, the read will not be reported.
 If one of the features differ, the read is reported.
 On STDERR short stats are reported (number of total reads, kept reads, removed reads)

 ### Synapsis: